Log Monitoring Services Uptime SLA Comparison: Tools for Online Services

 8. The Real Cost of Downtime: More Than Just Dollars and Cents

-9. Strategies to Boost Uptime: Because Every Second Counts
+9. Uptime Monitoring Strategies to Boost Uptime: Because Every Second Counts

 10. Monitoring and Measuring: Keeping Your Finger on the Pulse